AISSat 1 [UTIAS]

 AISSat-1 is a 6 kg Norwegian nanosatellite, being constructed on behalf of government of Norway by UTIAS/SFL, whose primary mission is to investigate the feasibility and performance of a spacecraft-based Automatic Identification System (AIS) sensor in low-Earth orbit as a means of tracking maritime assets, and the integration of space-based AIS data into a national maritime tracking information system.
 AISSat-1 is intended as both a research and development platform, and a demonstration mission for a larger operational capability.

 The Automatic Identification System (AIS) is a self-organizing TMDA radio communication system used for the identification and location of maritime vessels.
-AIS transponders are required by the International Maritime Organization on all vessels over 300 tonnes and all passenger vessels.
+AIS transponders are required by the International Maritime Organization on all vessels over 300 tons and all passenger vessels.
 Communication is line-of-sight, allowing countries to monitor ships within about 50 km of their shores.
 A space-based platform allows monitoring of much larger areas, especially in areas that are difficult to monitor through more traditional base station means.

 The GNB was originally developed for the CanX-3/BRITE and CanX-4/-5 missions, and is now being leveraged for other missions around the world.
 AISSat-1 represents the first such mission and is a perfect example of the flexibility and versatility of the GNB platform when used for a mission to which it was not originally designed.